Theoretical investigations on Kerr and Faraday rotations in topological multi-Weyl Semimetals: Abstract

 \section{Abstract}

-Three-dimensional Weyl semimetals (WSMs) exhibit a variety of intriguing transport and optical properties due to their unique band topology.
 Motivated by the recent proposal of giant Kerr rotation in WSMs, we investigate the Kerr and Faraday rotations in time-reversal broken multi-Weyl semimetals (mWSMs) in the absence of an external magnetic field.
-We first calculate the optical conductivity of mWSMs analytically within the framework of Kubo response theory.
-We find that both the longitudinal and transverse components of the conductivity are modified by the topological charge ($n$).
-Using the obtained optical conductivity, we show that in the thin film limit of mWSMs, the Kerr and Faraday rotations are independent of $n$.
-In contrast, our study reveals that in the bulk mWSM, the polarization rotation is dominated by the axion field which modifies Maxwell's equations.
-We further show that the Kerr rotation in this limit depends on $n$.
-In particular, we find that the magnitude of Kerr rotation decreases with $n$ and the behaviour is significantly different for different $n$.
-Our predictions on the behavior of Kerr and Faraday rotations in mWSM can directly be tested in experiments.
+Using the framework of Kubo response theory, we find that both the longitudinal and transverse components of the optical conductivity in mWSMs are modified by the topological charge ($n$).
+Engendered by the optical Hall conductivity, we show in the thin film limit that, while the giant Kerr rotation and corresponding ellipticity are independent of $n$, the Faraday rotation and its ellipticity angle scale as $n$ and $n^2$, respectively.
+In contrast, the polarization rotation in semi-infinite mWSMs is dominated by the axion field showing $n$ dependence.
+In particular, the magnitude of Kerr (Faraday) angle decreases (increases) with increasing $n$ in Faraday geometry, whereas in Voigt geometry, it depicts different $n$-dependencies in different frequency regimes.
+The obtained results on the behavior of polarization rotations in mWSMs could be used in experiments as a probe to distinguish single, double, and triple WSMs, as well as discriminate the surfaces of mWSMs with and without hosting Fermi arcs.